 Google Data Studio is completely free to use and share.
 Many data connections are included - like Google Analytics, Google Ads and more - however, you might need to invest in some 3rd party data connection solutions in order to connect some sources like Facebook Ads and Amazon.
 Good news is that you might develop your own data connector and decide not to use these 3rd party connectors.

 Tableau is $70/user-month for creators.
 Viewer license is $15/user-month.
 It is definitely a significant investment for many businesses.

-Both Tableau and Google Data Studio are good solutions to support most standard business intelligence use cases.
+For most common business intelligence use cases, Tableau and Google Data Studio are both excellent options.
 However, they differ when it comes to the kind of supported data sources, pricing, and the learning curve.

 To sum it up, Google Data Studio is a far more refined and user-friendly application that reflects a more contemporary sense of style and aesthetics than Excel.
 Google Data Studio is also free, which makes it a popular choice for small and medium-sized businesses.